-Lead in Drinking Water
+Lead and Drinking Water

-In July and August, the Water Department collected lead and copper samples from 60 homes throughout the community.
-During this round of testing only two of the homes exceeded the lead Action Level of 15 ppb.
-Even though this is not a violation, the Water Department offers the following educational statement.
+In June, July, August and September the Water Department collected lead and copper samples from 30 homes throughout the community.
+During this round of testing none of the homes exceeded the Lead Action Level of 15 ppb.
+The Water Department offers the following educational statement: